 The Self Serve method is more commonly used because users can create ads with a budget starting at only $5.
 The Self Serve option allows users to create Promoted Posts with access to basic traffic analytics.

-Within Self Serve ads, link ads and text ads are available:
+Self Serve ads include link ads and text ads:

 Link ads are great for driving traffic to your website or a Reddit post-click landing page, as they include an external link.
 These ads don’t require much copywriting — just a strong headline with a convincing offer in 300 characters or less, as shown here:

 Text ads are better for driving conversation and engagement with Reddit users, as they typically receive three times as many comments than link ads.
 While link ads drive prospects to one single click-through URL (like your post-click landing page), text ads simply click through to your detailed post with comments.
 Within your post copy, you may then include as many external links as you’d like.

 It’s important to note that Reddit users can comment, upvote, and downvote your ads.
 The goal here is to receive more upvotes than downvotes for your ad’s visibility to increase.
 Knowing this, it’s critical that your ad copy — and your responses to comments.
 Speak to your audience in a friendly, conversational, and engaging way.

 How are brands using Reddit ads to drive post-click landing page traffic?